processmining-in-logistics/psm/README.md

   * 100MB hard disk space for ProM, 2 GB hard disk space for caches recommended
   * 1024x768 minimum screen resolution

-## Prerequisite: Java 1.8
+## Prerequisite: Java 8

-The PSM is implemented and tested for Java 1.8 and is not compatible with previous Java version (e.g. with Java 1.7).
+The PSM is implemented and tested with Java 8 and is not compatible with previous Java version (e.g. with Java 7).

 1. Install JRE/JDK 1.8, 64bit recommended
 1. Make sure that a correct installation of Java is configured: execute `java -version` in the command line.
 You should get a response like this: